christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

 - making how the function works in terms of inputs and outputs more obvious.
 This enables users to more easily extend the function to new use cases.
 - catches problems sooner.
 A major source of user error is passing the data to a function that it does not know how to handle.
 Type checking helps catch this immediately.

-### Testing
+#### Test files

 As you develop your package, build the suite of automated tests for it.
 To do this, create a directory called *tests*.
 In this directory, place Python files that begin with `test`.
 For example, here is `test_batch_mean.py`

 ```python
 import stats_batch as sb